avdusinovic-sadin/SE-PROJECT-GROUP6/readme.md

 course.

 ### Information about the game
-Name of the game: Bubble Binfo
+Name of the game: Bubble Binfo <br>
-Aim of the game: To destroy the right bubbles & to get 30 ects
+Aim of the game: To destroy the right bubbles & to get 30 ects <br>
-Start: 0 ects
+Start: 0 ects <br>
-End: 30 ects
+End: 30 ects <br>
-Programming language: Javascript or Java
+Programming language: Javascript or Java <br>